robertbraeutigam/scan/README.md

 All packets have the following header:

+* Header (1 byte) (clear-frame type is aad)
-* Source peer (32 bytes) (clear)
+* (optional) Source peer (32 bytes) (clear)
-* Destination peer (32 bytes) (clear)
+* (optional) Destination peer (32 bytes) (clear)
-* Frame type (1 byte) (clear-aad)
 * Number of following bytes (2 bytes) (clear)

+The header describes what this frame means and certain format parameters.
+It is organized as follows:
+* Bit 0-5: Frame type (see next chapters)
+* Bit 6: Whether the source peer is given
+* Bit 7: Whether the destination peer is given

 The source is the sending peer's public identity key.
 The destination is the public identity key of the target device.
-Note: none of the devices must necessarily be a party to this TCP/IP connection.
-Devices may communicate with proxies, gateways or other infrastructure components without their explicit knowledge.
-The sending device can assume that the receiving device is either the destination itself, or can route the message to the destination device, and vice-versa.

-The frame type describes the payload that follows the header.
-Devices must ignore messages with unknown frame type.
+If both the source and destination are unique in a given TCP/IP connection, meaning that the TCP/IP connection only carries this single logical connection, there is no need to continuously send peer identifications.
+In this case both identifiers can be omitted.

+This is also true for cases when either one of the identifications is superfluous.
+Devices need to track logical connections in TCP/IP connections and know when this is the case.
+This information is therefore essentially redundant, but may help some implementations.

+The receiving device of a frame may ignore superfluous identifiers without further validation.

+Since a single logical connection may traverse multiple TCP/IP connections, when routed through proxies or gateways, the presence of peer identifications may be added or removed as needed by intermediaries.

 ### Frame types

+Devices must ignore frame types they do not support.
+Ignoring a frame means to skip the given amount of bytes in the stream.

 #### Frame type: 01 (Initiate Handshake)

 Sent from the initiator of the connection immediately upon establishing the TCP/IP connection.
+Both sender and destination identifiers must be present in this frame.
 It transmits the first handshake message together with the Noise Protocol Name.

 Payload structure: